reflexcameras/reflexcamera/usermanual.md

 ### Checking status

 There is a small indicator IR (infra-red) LED located at the top of the camera on the PCB.
 This can be used to monitor the  WiFi mode.
-This LED is infra-red so only visible with a phone torch.
+This LED is infra-red so only visible  using the camera on a phone.
 - If the REFLEX camera is producing an active WiFi hotspot the small IR indicator LED will flash rapidly
 - If the REFLEX camera is in wifi mode the small IR indicator LED will flash slowly (once every 2 seconds)